INSPIRE-MIF/2017.2/GeoJSON/specification.md

 A notable offspring of GeoJSON is [TopoJSON](https://github.com/topojson/topojson), an extension of GeoJSON that encodes geospatial topology and that provides smaller file sizes for polygons or other data sets where multiple features share geometries.

 Within INSPIRE, this encoding represents an *alternative* encoding for data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcMap, QGIS, OpenLayers, Leaflet, FME and hale studio.
-It can server as an alternative encoding that can be used instead of the default encoding for simple data, where there is no information loss.
+It can serve as an alternative encoding that can be used instead of the default encoding for simple data, where there is no information loss.
 In other cases, this GeoJSON encoding may serve as an *additional* encoding only.

 This draft Alternative Encoding encompasses the INSPIRE themes Addresses (including GeographicalName properties) and Environmental Monitoring Facilities (including O&M properties).